HMR1200 - Electric trowel Vevor - Free user manual and instructions

 7.3 Fuel Check

-Engine fuels are highly flammable and can be dangerous if mishandle DO NOT smoke while refueling.
-DO NOT attempt to refuel the trowel engine is hot or running.
+Engine fuels are highly flammable and can be dangerous if mishandled.
+DO NOT smoke while refueling.
+DO NOT attempt to refuel the trowel if the engine is hot or running.

-7.3.1 Remove the gasoline cap that is located on top of the fuel tar 7.3.2 Visually inspect to see if fuel level is low.
-If fuel is low, reple 89 Octane gasoline.
+7.3.1 Remove the gasoline cap that is located on top of the fuel tank.
+7.3.2 Visually inspect to see if fuel level is low.
+If fuel is low, replenish with 89 Octane gasoline.

 7.3.3 When refueling, be sure to use a strainer for filtration.
-DO NO ^- the fuel.
+DO NOT overfill the fuel tank.
 Wipe up any spilled fuel.

 7.4 Gearbox Oil